GrapeCity/ComponentOne-ASPNET-MVC-Samples/FlexSheetExplorer/readme.txt

-﻿ASP.NET Core MVC FlexSheet Explorer
+﻿ASP.NET MVC FlexSheet Explorer
 ---------------------------------------------
-This sample demonstrates how to use MVC's FlexSheet.
+FlexSheet Explorer sample demonstrates how to use MVC's FlexSheet.
+This sample is based on MVC5.